About the Sociology Degree

 You will study, think about and critically analyze your surroundings, institutions (like marriage, education and work) and daily social interactions.
 Your studies will develop your understanding of the impact you have on society.
 You will also learn to utilize your “sociological imagination” and explore how decisions that appear to be personal choices are actually influenced by patterns of social behavior shared with others in your social groups.

-Besides honing your critical reading, writing, thinking and interviewing abilities and your social interaction skills, you will learn to write questionnaires, conduct interviews and focus groups and enter and analyze data—all practical skills that can translate into career success.
+In addition to honing your critical reading, writing, thinking, interviewing, and social interaction skills, you will also learn to write questionnaires, conduct interviews and focus groups and enter and analyze data—all practical skills that can translate into career success.

 Interested in Applying to TROY?